Ownership as key to real change

 Luc De Jaeger (Funds For Good) and Peter Depauw (Steward-owned) show how new ownership models link financial profit to social impact.

 Luc De Jaeger, board member at Funds For Good, explains how a hybrid model connects financial profit with social entrepreneurship through mission-oriented ownership.
-Peter Depauw, philosopher of economics and systems thinker at Steward-owned, sheds light on how alternative ownership structures can anchor missions as well as breaking the link between money and power.
+Peter Depauw, economic philosopher and systems thinker at Steward-owned, sheds a broader light on how alternative ownership structures can anchor mission as well as break the link between money and power.
 Together they explore why ownership matters – and how rethinking it can reshape the future of entrepreneurship.

 Looking beyond shares and voting rights

-“Ownership has been at the heart of our economy for centuries,” explains Peter.
+“Ownership has been at the heart of our economy for centuries,” Peter opens.
 “It determines who decides – and for what purpose.
 Today, however, ownership has often become a lever for extraction.”

-In his opinion, we should not reduce ownership to a purely financial mechanism.
-It is not just about who owns shares or has voting rights, but about the intentions behind those structures and the direction they take the company in in the long run.
-Ownership can be a stabilising force – if it is thoughtfully designed.
+According to him, we should not reduce ownership to a purely financial mechanism.
+It is not just about who owns the shares or has voting rights, but about the intentions behind those structures and the direction they create in the long run.
+Ownership can be a stabilizing force – if it is thoughtfully designed.

 That’s exactly what Funds For Good has done.
-“From the beginning, there was a clear ambition,” says Luc.
+“From the beginning, there was a clear dream,” says Luc.
 “The founders wanted to reconnect finance with social entrepreneurship.
-And that required us to make structural choices – not just strategic ones.”
+And that required structural choices – not just strategic ones.”

-At Funds For Good, some profits from financial products are structurally invested in people excluded from the traditional labour market – entrepreneurs with talent but without access to funding.
+At Funds For Good, part of the profits from financial products are structurally invested in people excluded from the traditional labor market – entrepreneurs with talent but without access to financing.
 “The owners are people who are actively involved in the business,” Luc explains.
 “When one of the founders left, the others bought back his shares.
 There was no conflict – just the belief that ownership should stay close to the mission.”

 The System Shift session